 Whether you need to learn coping skills or mindfulness techniques or want to overcome past experiences, online treatment can help.
 If you’re looking for an online therapist, UT has many individual counseling services available.
 The providers on the following list are licensed to provide individual therapy online in Utah.
 If you need immediate support, please see the resources on our Get Help Now page.

-I am licensed in Utah with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & depression.
+I am licensed in Utah, Illinois and Nevada with 5 years of professional work experience.
+I have experience in helping clients with depression, anxiety, coping with addictions, stress, motivation, self esteem and confidence, and caregiver challenges.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 How can a counselor support you?